Mahesh5132/daily_learn_log/learning_log.md

 **🧠 Learning Topic:** Data Drift Detection
 **💬 Quote of the Day:** "To free us from the expectations of others, to give us back to ourselves... there lies the great, singular power of self-respect." — Joan Didion

+## 📅 2025-06-28
+**🧠 Learning Topic:** Realtime ML with Kafka
+**💬 Quote of the Day:** "Men in general judge more from appearances than from reality.
+All men have eyes, but few have the gift of penetration." — Niccolò Machiavelli